sonic-net/DASH/documentation/dataplane/dash-bmv2-data-plane-app.md

 ## 3. Project scenario

 ### 3.1.
 Stateful packet process - flow
-- Flow Creation<br>
+- Flow Creation

-In DASH pipeline, after 5-tuple flow keys are well extracted, packet goes to flow lookup stage.
+  In DASH pipeline, after flow keys are well extracted, packet goes to flow lookup stage.
 It does the flow lookup.
 If any flow is matched, packet is marked a flow-hit flag, otherwise flow-miss flag.
-The packet continues to go to next stages, like ACL, (destination) NAT, routing, etc. After routing stage, if route is found and packet is flow-miss, it will bypass the rest stages and be forwarded to data-plane app.
+If flow-hit, the packet should bypass policy matching stages, such as ACL, routing, etc, and continue doing the rest stages, like flow actions.
+If flow-miss, the packet should do policy matching stages and then be forwarded to data-plane app.
   The data-plane app will use dash-sai APIs to create flow in flow table, and then re-inject the packet back to pipeline.

-- Flow Deletion<br>
+- Flow Deletion

-In flow lookup stage, TCP FIN/RST packet is always marked flow-miss and later forwarded to data-plane app.
+  In flow lookup stage, TCP FIN/RST packet should be treated specially with FLOW-DELETE hint and forwarded to data-plane app.
-- Flow Age-out<br>
+- Flow Age-out

   In flow lookup stage, if packet hits one flow, it will refresh flow timestamp.
 Data-plane app periodically scans flow table and check if flow is timed out according to (current timestamp - flow timestamp) vs idle timeout value.

 ### 3.2.
 HA
-- Inline flow replication<br>
+- Inline flow replication

-In HA context, Active data-plane app creates flow, replicates the flow in metadata, glues it with original packet, and sends the packet to Standby data-plane app via DPU data-plane channel.
+  In HA context, Active data-plane app creates flow, serializes the flow in metadata header, glues it with original packet, and sends the packet to Standby via DPU data-plane channel.
 Standby data-plane app recreates the flow, and acknowledges Active data-plane app to finish flow creation.
 The same logic can apply for flow deletion, flow age-out.
-- Flow bulk sync<br>
+- Flow bulk sync

-Flow bulk sync replicates batch flows from one DPU to another to make flow table consistency on Active and Standby DPUs.
+  Flow bulk sync replicates batch flows from one DPU to another to make flow table consistent on Active and Standby DPUs.
 When HA agents starts a bulk sync via DASH SAI, Active data-plane app will walk flow table based on sync method (perfect/range), generate batch flows and send them to Standby data-plane app with gRPC via control-plane channel.
 Standby date-plane app will create flows in order.

 ### 3.3.
 Flow re-simulation
-When SONiC changes polices via DASH SAI, flow could be impacted.
+When SONiC changes polices via DASH SAI, some flows might need to be updated to get the latest policy applied.
 Data-plane app is raised to re-simulate flow.
 In HA context, Active data-plane app also needs to sync the updated flows to Standby.

 ## 4. Resource modeling, requirement, and SLA
 Refer to [SONiC DASH HLD](https://github.com/sonic-net/DASH/blob/main/documentation/general/dash-sonic-hld.md)